Luca-Blum/voxelmorph_mermaid/README.md

 ## Usage of the code

-The usage of the code can be found in the directory [registration](registration/README.md)
+The code and the usage of it can be found in the directory [registration](registration/README.md)